Term: 01/2020 – 12/2023

 “I am all about keeping or improving efficiencies in government to keep Post Falls an attractive and safe place to live and work.”

-Lynn Borders was elected to Council Seat 5 and is currently serving his first term on the council.
+Lynn Borders was elected to Council Seat 5 in 2016 and is currently serving his second term on the Council.

 One of my priority goals while on the City Council is to try and help balance out our tax burden on all the taxpayers by promoting business and job growth in our community and at the same time supporting Public Service to keep Post Falls a safe place to live and work.